Joint Replacement Therapy

 Physical therapy helps restore range of motion, strength, mobility, flexibility, endurance, self-care skills, and the ability to perform prior activities.
 A physical therapist can provide you with the education needed to walk and climb stairs, get in and out of a chair or car, tie your shoes, and other daily activities.
 Assistive devices such as canes and walkers are also common with joint replacement surgery, and Athletico therapists can identify the correct device to meet your specific needs.

 Often, total joint replacement surgery is recommended when people have:

-If you would like more information about rehabilitation of your hip, knee, or shoulder replacement, contact any Athletico Physical Therapy facility to learn about:
+If you would like more information about rehabilitation of your hip, knee, or shoulder replacement, request an appointment at an Athletico Physical Therapy clinic to learn about: